News > Clauson Farms – Indiana

 Clauson Farms – Indiana

-- Rural Energy for America Program,
+• Rural Energy for America Program,

-- Stories
+• Stories

-How A Rural Indiana Farmer Spurred Savings Through Solar
+Rural Indiana Farmer Spurs Savings Through Solar

 At Clauson Farms in north-central Indiana, farming is all but branded in the family DNA.
 It’s a generational tradition that, for Jeff Bauman, dates back to his grandfather.
 And with this farming family in particular, they’ve found a way to carry a familial heritage forward while incorporating newer technology that allows their operation to run with greater efficiency and reduce costs.

 Most recently, that meant the installation of solar arrays.
-What started with a single array has grown to four on a rural Rochester farm that is owned and operated by a set of brothers-in-law and their two sons.
+What started with a single array has grown to four on a rural Rochester farm owned and operated by a set of brothers-in-law and their two sons.

 “We saw how the first one worked out and it just makes sense financially,” Bauman said of the farm’s journey with solar arrays.
 “They don’t take up a lot of space or cause trouble.
 Typically we can utilize parts of our farm that weren’t productive anyways.
-So, we’re not taking good productive parts of the farm out of service just to have solar panels.”
+So we’re not taking good productive parts of the farm out of service just to have solar panels.”

 When New Holland Rochester, Bauman’s local farm equipment supplier, became a dealer for solar arrays, that really helped spur the family’s interest in giving it a try.
 Dealing with someone they’ve come to trust for years, and learning about federal grant money that was available to help facilitate the purchase of the arrays, helped in the decision-making process.